Robotic Surgery for Gynecologic and Other Disorders

 In recent years, robotic surgery has become an alternative to standard open surgery as well as standard minimally invasive procedures.
 Specially-trained surgeons at the Center for Robotic Surgery at Texoma Medical Center (TMC) can perform procedures using The da Vinci® Si HD® Surgical System and the da Vinci XI® Surgical System, highly advanced technological surgical systems that may provide even further benefits to those already experienced by patients who undergo minimally invasive surgery.

 The da Vinci® Si HD® Surgical System and da Vinci XI® Surgical System use advanced robotic technology to provide a 3D depth of field and allow a surgeon's hand movements to be translated into precise micro-movements of tiny instruments at the operative site.
 High-definition visualization enables the surgeon to perform complex procedures through dime-sized operating "ports" in the body.
-Currently, TMC surgeons are using robotic surgery for gynecologic procedures, kidney surgery, gallbladder surgery and other procedures.
+Currently, TMC surgeons are using robotic surgery for gynecologic procedures, kidney surgery, gallbladder surgery, thoracic surgery and weight-loss surgery.
 Potential benefits of minimally invasive robotic surgery over open surgery include a shorter hospital stay, less post-operative pain, quicker recovery, less risk of infection and less scarring.

 Robotic Gynecologic Surgery